-Conceptually CBT is based on a number of things as follows: (1) participatory approaches to the community and including community ownership as partners in tourism development, (2) involving them as active managers and, (3) tourism results utilized to improve welfare to alleviate poverty [21-23].
-CBT is carried out with constructive strategies, based on the following basic principles: (1) empowering communities through private or group ownership in tourism development, (2) involving the community in every CBT activity, (3) developing community pride, (4) improve the quality of life of the local community, (5) ensure environmental preservation, (6) maintain the uniqueness and social characteristics of the local culture, (7) facilitate the development of sociocultural learning, (8) respect cultural differences (9) distribute profits equitably to community members (10) tourism income is distributed equitably [16].
+Conceptually CBT is based on a number of things as follows: (1) participatory approaches to the community and including community ownership as partners in tourism development, (2) involving them as active managers and, (3) tourism results utilized to improve welfare to alleviate poverty (Armstrong, 2012: 2; Giampiccoli and Kalis, 2012: 174; Sebele, 2010: 137).
+CBT is carried out with constructive strategies, based on the following basic principles: (1) empowering communities through private or group ownership in tourism development, (2) involving the community in every CBT activity, (3) developing community pride, (4) improve the quality of life of the local community, (5) ensure environmental preservation, (6) maintain the uniqueness and social characteristics of the local culture, (7) facilitate the development of sociocultural learning, (8) respect cultural differences (9) distribute profits equitably to community members (10) tourism income is distributed equitably (Godwin and Santilli; 2009: 5-6).

-Todaro [24] to describe the principle of developing CBT like development in general can be categorized as providing benefits to the community, namely: (1) in the form of economy, namely economic growth itself and the impact enjoyed in the form of increasing community income and its impact on poverty alleviation, the opportunity for the community to participate in tourism development owned by the community, (2) cultural preservation as an impact of tourism management involving the community, community in cultural preservation, involvement (3)community participation involved in social activities arising from joint activities carried out by the community, and the emergence of community awareness levels (4) the emergence of public awareness and political rights as a result of interactive activities carried out by the government, (5) learning to the public about the importance of understanding management in the development of tourism where the community is a backbone of tourism activities.
+Todaro and Stephen (2006) to discribe the principle of developing CBT like developmen in general can be categorized as providing benefits to the community, namely: (1) in the form of economy, namely economic growth itself and the impact enjoyed in the form of increasing community income and its impact on poverty alleviation, the opportunity for the community to participate in tourism development owned by the community, (2) cultural preservation as an impact of tourism management involving the community, community involvement in cultural preservation, (3) community participation involved in social activities arising from joint activities carried out by the community, and the emergence of community awareness levels (4) the emergence of public awareness and political rights as a result of interactive activities carried out by the government, (5) learning to the public about the importance of understanding management in the development of tourism where the community is a backbone of tourism activities.
 (6) Assessment of attractions, namely to carry out in-depth analysis of every detail of the attraction, including the quality of attractions, namely to carry out in-depth analysis of every detail of the attraction, including the quality of attractions and targeted tourist targets, (7) Establish Objectives, namely determining the desired target to be achieved by each business unit, supplemented by analysis of costs and benefits want to be achieved, (8) Impact Analysis, namely determining all potential and the amount of costs that will be incurred to make the impact of analysis and planning to minimize the costs borne, (9) Business Plan, which is making business plans about achieving targets to be achieved each year and determine the financial resources that will be used in business activities, (10) Marketing Plan, namely making a marketing strategy in accordance with the goals to be achieved for each business unit or production, and (11) monitor the achievement of predetermined product sales targets.
-The principles of CBT development as presented Table in 1
+The principles of CBT development as presented in Table 1.